Thalixte/Google-Earth-Decoder-Optimization-Tools/docs/tutorials/Arcachon/optimize_scenery.md

     this can result in "unknown" tiles in the Scenery Editor window (in dev mode).
 Those "unknown" tiles can be safely removed from the scenery.

-In the Arcachon MSFS scenery folder, if you open a gltf file corresponding to a tile (which is in a json format), you should see this as the first line of the gltf:
+In the Arcachon MSFS scenery folder, if you open a gltf file corresponding to a tile (which is in a json format), you should see this as the first lines of the gltf:
 ```json
 {
     "asset": {